shutupandshave/angular-tmdb/README.md

 1,2,5 out of the 5 outputs are done, but I've not done the filtering by rating or genre.
 I started working on the Genre filtering but it's commented out.
 There's a few tests there but it's not exhaustive, and some are broken because of imports.
+I'd use a reducer with store to filter the last couple of output tasks.
+Also I'd like to have written some of this stuff to localstorage automatically using a service.

 # ZoneTmdbAngular6